BlueFalconHD/BlueFalconHD/README.md

 ---

 Feel like connecting?
-I'm just a tweet or an email away.
+I'm just an email away.
 Or, you know, just open an issue in one of my repos.
 Conversations are the best way to grow, after all.

 <!-- - **Twitter**: [@bluefalconhd_gh](https://twitter.com/bluefalconhd_gh) -->
 - **Email**: [hjdombro@icloud.com](mailto:hjdombro@icloud.com)